 Non-Suicidal Self-Injury (i.e., NSSI) is the intentional injury of oneself without any suicidal intention.
-Tattooing, body and ear piercings, and other social sanctioned body modifications are not always self-injury.
-Self-Injury is thought to be more common among pre-teen and teenage females.
-This can be found in males, too.
-Males tend to Self-Injure differently from females and therefore their Self-Injury is seen as accidental instead of intentional.
-Self-Injury is used by people of all ages, races, gender identities, sexual orientations, The purpose of Self-Injury is usually emotion regulation.
+Tattooing, body and ear piercings, and other socially sanctioned body modifications are not always self-injury.
+Self-Injury is assumed to be more common among pre-teen and teenage females.
+It can be seen in males, too.
+Males tend to Self-Injure differently from females, and their Self-Injury is seen as accidental instead of intentional.
+Self-Injury is used by people of all ages, races, gender identities, and sexual orientations, The purpose of Self-Injury is usually emotion regulation.
 Some people who Self-Injure have some form of mental illness.
 Not everyone who Self-Injures has a mental illness.

 My experience with NSSI started innocently when I was 8 years old.
 I would scratch until I bled and periodically cut my leg shaving.
 This produced an endorphin rush that I found comforting.
 This became a part of my daily life until April 2009 when, as a pedestrian, I was hit by a car.
 I realized that the cuts and bruises I received from that accident looked similar to the cuts I made on myself.
 At that point, I realized that a life without self-injury was possible and desirable.
 These were the inspiration for my thesis, “Culture, Biological Sex, and Non-Suicidal Self-Injury” (Berger, 2014).
 Through my research and working with clients, I discovered that Body-Focused Repetitive Behaviors (BFRBs) are often misunderstood and seen by others as attention-seeking or manipulation.
 This myth often preventions people from seeking assistance.